The Spiritual Law of Dharma

 My passion has now led me to social media and video editing.
 I started media classes last week, and the technology and ideas of practical applications blew me away.
 Now I find myself researching software, techniques, lighting, and equipment.

 Copyediting for The Denver Voice has sparked an interest in me becoming a newspaper reporter.
-Once the idea was in my head, I started dreaming up articles that I would write, and how I would write them.
+Once the idea was in my head, I started dreaming up articles that I would write, and how I would write to them.

 My passions over time have somewhat isolated me from others.
 I spend most of my time alone, and most of my awake time creating.
 I only see this as seasonal.
 This is the season for me to be focused.
 Therefore, I don’t have much time for others.
 Years ago this would have made me feel lonely.
 Today, my passion serves as my companion.
 I don’t feel lonely when I am creating.
 I find so much joy in writing that I have willingly surrendered my social butterfly wings to do so.